 They’re an experienced and passionate group and we were excited to see how they worked and how our pay a DVLA fine service which is launching soon would stack up.

-The number of users with some kind of access need is significant and growing!
+The number of users with some kind of access need is growing

 Whether this is the 10 million people who are deaf or have some form of hearing loss or the 6.4 million who have dyslexia, it’s clear that to truly design user-centered services, we must consider the varying needs of a diverse range of customers.

 After meeting Cam, the sales and service development director and several members of the accessibility team, it was clear how eager they were to work with us to make our services accessible for all.